williamdemeo/math215-spring2017/README.md

-Your instructor will be happy to assist with accommodations, but will not provide them retroactively, **so the appropriate requests and paperwork should be filed well before the first exam.**
+Your instructor will be happy to assist with accommodations, but will not provide them retroactively, **so the appropriate requests and paperwork should be filed as early as possible,** and must be processed well before the first time special accommodation is needed.

 ------------------------------------------------------------